TheWewokaChronicle/AurPw/pages/contact/contact.md

 ## Private Equity

-If you have any question or you would like to register your interest, please email [marketplace@digital.gov.au](mailto:marketplace@digital.gov.au).
+If you have any question or you would like to register your interest, please email [info@arusp.com](mailto:info@arusp.com).

 ## Defence

 Do you have questions about Defence?
-Please contact us by using the following email [standard@digital.gov.au](mailto:standard@digital.gov.au).
+Please contact us by using the following email [defence@arusp.com](mailto:defence@arusp.com).